kastenhq/kubestr/README.md

 ### To check a CSI drivers snapshot and restore capabilities -
 - Run `./kubestr csicheck -s <storage class> -v <volume snapshot class>`

+## Roadmap
+- In the future we plan to allow users to post their FIO results and compare to others.